samriddhi448/samriddhi448/README.md

 - 👋 Hi, I’m @samriddhi448
-- 👀 I’m interested in full stack
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning backend development
+- 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on anything that improves my knowledge and skills
 - 📫 How to reach me : samriddhij06@gmail.com